OKilberg/calendro/README.md

-# Calendro - A Simple App
+# Calendro - A Simple Calendar App
 ## Built using React + TypeScript + Vite